-Ford Issues Recall On 350,000 SUVs And Trucks, Citing Problems Putting Them In 'Park'
+Ford Recalls 350,000 SUVs And Trucks, Citing Problems Putting Them In 'Park'

 Recent models of Ford's F-150 pickup and Expedition SUV are included in a new recall from the Ford Motor Co., which says gear shift problems could lead drivers to think their vehicle is in park, even if that's not the case — and that "unintended vehicle movement" could occur.